-Wet patches and black mould don’t just look unsightly, damp can decay plaster, rot through masonry and deteriorate timber, not to mention cause a serious health hazard for you and your family.
-The longer you leave damp to its own devices, the more damage it can do to your property – and the more expensive it can be to treat.
-A damp patch on your wall, ceiling or skirting board means one simple thing: excess moisture has penetrated the fabric of your home.
+Wet patches and black mould don’t just look unsightly.
+Damp can decay plaster, rot through masonry, and deteriorate timber.
+Not to mention cause a serious health hazard for you and your family.
+The longer you leave damp to develop, the more damage it can do to your property.
+Therefore, it will be even more expensive to treat.
+A damp patch on walls, ceilings or skirting boards likely means excess moisture has penetrated the fabric of your home.

 Table of contents: